This article shares a timeline of the renovation and refurbishment progress at Disney’s Grand Floridian Resort in 2024.

 These photos were taken around the holidays.
 If you’ve visited the Villas before, you might tell the color palette was changed to a light blue on the upper floors.

-And if you haven’t ever visited, I would encourage you to stop in on a future visit to see the Mary Poppins fountain in the center of the lobby.
+If you’ve never visited, I encourage you to stop in on a future visit to see the Mary Poppins fountain in the center of the lobby.

 Conch Key Lobby

-We stopped at Conch Key in April to check out the newly renovated building lobby.
+We stopped at Conch Key last April to check out the newly renovated building lobby.
 Each building on the property has a small lobby with similar decor.

 Here are a few photos of the transformation.